mounika-suram/linux-blogs/clp7fxjr300010al3amal12lh.md

 * $mv dir1 dir2

+* If dir1 is not already available then dir1 will be renamed to dir2.

 * If dir2 is already available then dir1 will be moved to dir2.

-If dir1 is not already available then dir1 will be renamed to dir2.
+* In the case of overwriting, if we want confirmation alert then we can use -i option

+    with mv command.

+    $ mv -i a.txt d.txt dir1

+    mv: overwrite 'dir1/a.txt'?

 ---